-A real life example, a tertiary student was being compelled by a lecturer to ‘go out with him‘ in exchange for financial assistance given by the university.
-The lecturer in questions was in charge of endorsing or recommending student beneficiaries.
+A tertiary student was being compelled by a lecturer to ‘go out with him‘ in exchange for financial assistance from the university.
+The lecturer in question was in charge of endorsing or recommending student beneficiaries.

-In this instance, it is clear that the sexual harasser’s (the lecturer) method of securing the survivor’s (the student) agreement – not consent, as consent cannot be given under duress – was not physical in nature even if the act he was proposing (‘go out with him’) could be or lead to an act of a sexual nature.
+In this instance, it is clear that the sexual harasser’s (the lecturer) method of securing the survivor’s (the student) agreement – not consent, as consent cannot be given under duress – was not physical in nature but the act he was proposing (‘go out with him’) could lead to an act of a sexual nature.

 It refers to any unwanted conduct that is directly or indirectly of a sexual nature and creates an environment that is offensive, hostile or intimidating as perceived by the the other party.
 Sexual annoyance often results in a disruption to the other party’s day-to-day routine or activities as a s result of a hostile or intimidating environment.